treeverse/lakeFS/docs/reference/garbage-collection.md

 * Backup: copy expired objects from your repository's storage namespace to an external location before running GC in [sweep only mode](#sweep-only-mode).
 * Restore: copy objects that were hard-deleted by GC from an external location you used for saving your backup into your repository's storage namespace.

+### Job options

+- This will only work with Hadoop versions > 3.1.3, meaning only for our hadoop 3 client.
+- [https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/administration/content/distcp_faq.html](https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/administration/content/distcp_faq.html) explain distCp performance limitations and workarounds.
+- Configuration options and link to docs
+- Note that the utility is not fast due to distcp limitations. you may prefer to backup your whole storage namespace with azcopy/ aws cp / rclone.

 ### Running GC backup and restore
 {: .no_toc }

 You can run GC backup and restore using `spark-submit` or using your preferred method of running Spark programs.
 Currently, GC backup and restore is available for Spark 3.1.2 and 3.2.1, but it may work for other versions.

 First, download the lakeFS Spark client Uber-jar.
 The Uber-jar can be found on a public S3 location:
 `http://treeverse-clients-us-east.s3-website-us-east-1.amazonaws.com/lakefs-spark-client-312-hadoop3/${CLIENT_VERSION}/lakefs-spark-client-312-hadoop3-assembly-${CLIENT_VERSION}.jar